Abhishekpandey2000/Abhishekpandey2000/README.md

 - 📄 Know about my experiences [Resume Link](https://drive.google.com/file/d/1Q3Ihb6Ig1oG-GveInidmho3AEOKreagD/view?usp=sharing)

 - ⚡ Fun fact **I transitioned from a commerce background to dive into the world of data analytics 📈✨.
-Currently, I'm thriving as an IT Project Coordinator 🚀, but my eyes are set on a data role 📊🌟.**
+Currently, Thriving as an IT Project Coordinator 🚀, but my eyes are set on a data role 📊🌟.**

 <br>